 - Clients with insurance and other third-party payer sources are not eligible for LPAP assistance unless there is documentation on file that the medication is not covered by their prescription benefits.

 LPAP medications must be purchased at the lowest possible cost, such as 340B Program pricing.
-Clients must obtain their medications through a 340B covered entity or pharmacy OR a comparable medication discount program.
-Contracts/Memoranda of Understanding (MOU) must be set up to purchase medications at wholesale or another below retail price.
+Clients must obtain their medications through a 340B covered entity or pharmacy or a comparable medication discount program.
+Contracts/Memoranda of Understanding (MOU) must be set up to purchase medications at wholesale or another below-retail price.

 All LPAP programs will use the statement of need and available standards of care to inform their services and will operate in accordance with legal and ethical standards.
 The importance of maintaining confidentiality is critical and all programs must comply with the Health Insurance Portability and Accountability Act (HIPAA) standards.

 Medications not included in the LPAP formulary cannot be purchased.
 All medications purchased with LPAP funds must be FDA-approved.
-The provider wishing to prescribe a medication not on the formulary shall make a request to the LPAP Board for approval to add the medication to the formulary.
+The provider wishing to prescribe a medication, not on the formulary shall make a request to the LPAP Board for approval to add the medication to the formulary.
 The medication may only be purchased after being added to the formulary.

-Service Standard and Measure
+Service Standards and Measures:

-The following Standards and Measures are guides to improving healthcare outcomes for people living with HIV throughout the State of Texas within the Ryan White Part B and State Services Program.
+The following standards and measures are guides to improving healthcare outcomes for people living with HIV throughout the State of Texas within the Ryan White Part B and State Services Program.

-LPAP Prescriptions: Providers may use funding to assist eligible clients with purchasing medications that are over the Medicaid monthly allotment or that the THMP program does not cover.
+LPAP Prescriptions: Providers may use the funding to assist eligible clients with purchasing medications that are over the Medicaid monthly allotment or that the THMP program does not cover.

 A copy of the client’s prescription from the prescribing provider is on file with the agency.
 The prescription must include: